 Dr. Fiore, did the panel consider real-world pharmaceutical product performance findings important?
 If so, why does the revised Guideline fail to inform physicians that a September 2002 JAMA study analyzing California quitting survey data found NRT ineffective?
 Why ignore the National Cancer Institute's 2006 survey that found quitting without NRT or Zyban more effective than quitting with them?
 What about the 2006 Australian survey which found cold turkey twice as effective as pharmacology among patients of family practice physicians?
 Dr. Fiore, do you really believe that the average smoker cannot be trusted to accurately remember their last quitting attempt, whether successful and the method used?
 If so, where is your proof?

-An April 16, 2008 study of four week quitting rates achieved by England's NHS (National Health Service) Stop Smoking Services, a program offering individual and group counseling and support, found that while 51% quitting without use of any quitting product were still smoke-free -- some 14,533 strong -- that only 48% of NRT quitters were still not smoking.
-If true, Dr. Fiore, why effectively outlaw counseling unless accompanied by pharmacology use when the newest real-world evidence on earth suggests that counseling alone is more effective than counseling accompanied by NRT?
+An April 16, 2008 study of four week quitting rates achieved by England's NHS (National Health Service) Stop Smoking Services, a program offering individual and group counseling and support, found that while 51% quitting without use of any quitting product were still smoke-free -- some 14,533 strong -- that only 48% of NRT quitters were still not smoking [also see similar UK NHS SSS findings from 2004, 2005, 2006, 2007, 2009, 2010, 2011 and 2012].
+If true and consistent, Dr. Fiore, why effectively outlaw counseling unless accompanied by pharmacology use when the newest real-world evidence on earth suggests that counseling alone is more effective than counseling accompanied by NRT?

 Dr. Fiore, I expect you to assert that the reason for allowing counseling, but only when used in conjunction with pharmacology, is that you have located clinical studies showing counseling more effective when used with pharmacology.
 The 2007 Guideline draft I reviewed and submitted 25 pages of comments to you regarding, comments I hope were shared with other panel members, suggested that someone had cherry-picked a few extremely weak counseling studies in an obvious attempt to justify outlawing counseling as a stand-alone quitting method.
 Why?
 Is it a proper function of government to be intellectually dishonest with smokers, to use policy to limit choices and destroy competition?